hexalang/Hexa/docs/reference.md

 Type aliases are simple substitutions and they are not types in their own right.

+To make a distinct type, check the @inline classes in the `Class Constructors` section.

 ```hexa
 type ID = String
 type Generic<T> = Other<T>